JackCai1206/transformer_arithmetic_v2/notes.md

 - sort
 - mode?

-## COT
+## COT "Chain-length generalization"
-- Automata format
-  - kinda works really well?
+- Show that TF can auto-compose the two reasoning steps
+  - maybe even have length generalization inheritance from one task to another

 ## Other
-- Does LG scale with compute
-- curriculum learning
 - backtrack token
 - top p/non greedy decoding/supress eos
-- pad to fixed length